InstituteforDiseaseModeling/laser/docs/eula.rst

 Important Detail
 ----------------

-Before squashing, LASER allows you to **count and record** the number of recovered (or otherwise squashed) agents.
-This count should be stored in a summary variable— typically the ``R`` column of the results data frame.
+Before squashing, you should **count and record** the number of recovered (or otherwise squashed) agents.
+This count should be stored in a summary variable —- typically the ``R`` column of the results data frame.
 This ensures your model retains a complete epidemiological record even though the agents themselves are no longer instantiated.

 Implementation Deatils: How to Add Squashing, Saving, Loading, and Correct R Tracking to a LASER SIR Model
 ==========================================================================================================